Sudo-Victor-Victory/receipt-processor-challenge/README.md

 1. Download the repo
 2. Enter directory of receipt-processor-challenge
-3. docker-compose build receipt-processor
-4. docker-compose run receipt-processor
+3. Open a command window (git bash, bash, linux terminal, etc)
+4. Run `docker-compose build receipt-processor`
+5. Run `docker-compose run receipt-processor`
 You'll know you succeeded when you see `[GIN-debug] Listening and serving HTTP on localhost:1313`
-5. Open a new command window (git bash, bash, linux terminal, etc)
+6. Open a new command window (git bash, bash, linux terminal, etc)

 The rest of these commands are optional if you know what you are doing.
 Here's what I did
 1. Run docker ps in the new command window